BennyBellier/Slang/README.md

 # Slang
   Simplify the way you manage your project tree and your makefile with this simple script, at any time.
+> Attention for the moment Slang is only available for Linux
 ### Contact Info
   > @BennyBellier
 ## Installation